Axillary Breast Augmentation

 The size, symmetry and appropriateness of the results are assessed.
 If needed, the patient’s back will be raised as in the sitting position and the results will be assessed with the patient “sitting up” (while still under general anesthesia).
 The incisions are then closed with hidden, dissolvable sutures.
 Tissue glue or tape are then placed over the wounds.
 Finally, a post-surgical sports bra is placed.

 The recovery is very similar for all the approaches to breast augmentation.
 The post-surgical pain is similar for all approaches, as well.
 This is true because most the pain after breast augmentation is from the manipulation of the muscle and creation of the space for the implant.
 These maneuvers for creating the space for the breast implant are nearly identical with all approaches to breast augmentation.
 With the axillary incision, there is additional pain under the arm, of course.
 But this is not severe and does not affect the recovery much compared to the breast crease approach.

 After breast augmentation, no drains, pain pumps, or chest wraps are used—you simply wear a post-op bra, which is like a sports bra.
 You go home an hour after surgery to rest.
 The day after surgery, you start feeling well and can shower and shampoo and blow-dry your hair.
 Most patients can return to most of their home and work activities within 5 days.
 You can perform some exercises three weeks after surgery and you can resume full activity six weeks after surgery.
 For more information about the surgical experience please see our sections on day of surgery and your recovery.

 Axillary breast augmentation offers various advantages.
-Learn more about the axillary breast augmentation approach by contacting our office in Portland or scheduling a consultation at (503) 783-0544.
+Learn more about the axillary breast augmentation approach by contacting our office in Portland online or scheduling a consultation at (503) 783-0544.